 This committee develops strategies for the recruitment policies and assists the departmental faculty and residents in coordinating the interview and match selection process.
 The committee is chaired by the Recruitment Director and consists of resident's representatives from each class.
-All residents are expected to attend the Recruitment meetings.
+All members are expected to attend the Recruitment meetings.
 All other faculty and residents are invited to attend.
-The committee meets once per month.